eclipse-iceoryx/iceoryx2/FAQ.md

 processes should detect and handle the cleanup when creating or removing nodes, or when services are opened or closed.

+You can manually [remove stale resources](#remove-stale-resources) to cleanup your system.

+### Remove Stale Resources

-Nevertheless, there are three different approaches to initiate stale resource
+There are three different approaches to initiate stale resource cleanup:
-cleanup:

 1. **Using the iceoryx2 API**: